epsbLogo

 Yours In Partnership,

-Mrs. Kerry Kotyshyn
+Kerry Kotyshyn

-2023 2024 Registration Update
+Registration Update

-For the 2023 - 2024 school year, with the exception of Grades 4 and 6, Inglewood School is full in planned classes in the regular program.
+For the 2023 - 2024 school year, Inglewood School is full in planned classes from Kindergarten to Grade 6 in the regular program.
 A Kindergarten student who is a resident and lives in the school's attendance area may still register.
-We will now only accept resident students in Grades 1 to 3 and Grade 5 who have newly moved into the school’s attendance area for the regular program.
-A resident student of Edmonton Public Schools has at least one parent or legal guardian living in Edmonton who is not Roman Catholic.
-Non-resident students can enrol in another Division school with space in planned classes.
+We will now only accept resident students in Grades 1 to 6 who have newly moved into the school’s attendance area for the regular program

-If you are registering for Kindergarten or if you are new to Edmonton Public Schools, you must register Register Online
+If you are registering for Kindergarten or if you are new to Edmonton Public Schools, you must register Register Online.